 Some finches can be easily stressed.
-They need time to get over their journey home, as well as familiarise themselves with their new environment.
+They need time to get over their journey home, as well as familiarize themselves with their new environment.
 You may be able to leave them in their transport cage for a short time next to their new cage/aviary.
 Allow them to see and hear their new surroundings.
 Avoid releasing your new bird into an aviary late in the day.
 Allow time for it to become confident in exploring new surroundings, including feeding and desirable roosting areas.
-Watch the behaviour of your bird, and any interactions with others that may be of concern.
+Watch the behavior of your bird, and any interactions with others that may be of concern.

-Ideally if you have a new bird you also have a well set up cage for quarrantine (allows separate worming and visual inspections for a couple of weeks) to keep your existing birds safe.
+Ideally if you have a new bird you also have a well set up cage for quarantine (allows separate worming and visual inspections for a couple of weeks) to keep your existing birds safe.

 How do I transport my finch so that it arrives safely?

 If you are transporting finches more than a few times or over a long distance, then consider making or buying a transport cage.
 These are generally the size of a shoe-box, and contain an entry point, mesh on one side and contain spill-resistant secured dishes for water/seed.
 In general, your finch will be less stressed if the transport cage is covered, or the finch cannot see out.

 How often do I need to worm my finches?

 Recommended every six months.
 Avoid dosing the birds with wormers in the middle of winter, or the middle of the breeding season.

 What are the basic things I need to do to look after my finches?